cpbennett4/kubernetes-training/intro/deployment/deployment-readme.txt

 # now add a bare pod - demonstratinng they can also be adopted.. and cause fun
 kubectl apply -f cause-conflict.yaml kubectl -n infra get pods -l app=deployment-demo
+# deployments use a label they add dynamically pod-template-hash: 858bf896c6 to avoid conflicts
+# but you can easily cause this conflict at a Bad Time

+# cleanup
 kubectl -n infra delete deployment deployment-example kubectl -n infra delete pod pod-example-conflict